Frequently Asked Questions

 In order to meet this level of growth the Local Plan seeks to allocate a number of sites across the District for future development.
 The proposed development will be focused around Harlow (around 3,900 homes).
 The remaining growth will be delivered on a range of sites in and adjacent to towns and settlements across the rest of the District.

 Employment growth is being focussed at Waltham Abbey, Loughton and North Weald Bassett.
 The Council’s strategy seeks to ensure that growth takes place in the most sustainable locations, including the Districts towns and larger villages, whilst also ensuring a level of growth that can help to support and sustain the smaller villages.

 How did you assess all the potential sites that have been suggested for development?

-The Draft Local Plan assessed all of the sites suggested to be at least 0.2 hectares (about half an acre) in size, and for sites suggested for residential use, they also had to be able to accommodate 6 or more dwellings.
+The Local Plan assessed all of the sites that were identified as having development potential and which met minimum requirements of being at least 0.2 hectares (about half an acre) in size, and for sites suggested for residential use, they also had to be able to accommodate 6 or more dwellings.

 You can read an overview of the Site Selection process.